rust-bakery/nom/README.md

 This has a few advantages:

-- the parsers are small and easy to write;
+- the parsers are small and easy to write
-- the parsers components are easy to reuse (if they're general enough, please add them to nom!);
+- the parsers components are easy to reuse (if they're general enough, please add them to nom!)
-- the parsers components are easy to test separately (unit tests and property-based tests);
+- the parsers components are easy to test separately (unit tests and property-based tests)
-- the parser combination code looks close to the grammar you would have written;
+- the parser combination code looks close to the grammar you would have written
-- you can build partial parsers, specific to the data you need at the moment, and ignore the rest.
+- you can build partial parsers, specific to the data you need at the moment, and ignore the rest

 Here is an example of one such parser, to recognize text between parentheses: